 The remainder of the paper is structured as follows.
 We provide preliminary information in \cref{sec:prelim}: we give a technical introduction to gravitational lensing and the significance of measuring its time delay (\cref{{sec:lens_intro}}), explain the setup of the delay-finding problem with mathematical and physical rigor (\cref{sec:setup}), and review a traditional time delay measurement approach using a large number of photons (\cref{sec:review_classical}).
-In \cref{sec:freq_domain_interference}, we describe our sample-efficient delay-finding algorithm: we introduce the frequency-domain interference framework via a classical electromagnetism derivation (\cref{sec:classical_pic}), reproduce the same derivation in the quantum picture for photonic wave functions (\cref{sec:quantum_pic}), use this picture to propose our delay-finding algorithm and analyze its sample complexity (\cref{sec:ouralgo}), explain the consequence of varied $\Delta t$ values (the finite-source effect) and analyze the how our algorithm performs under this effect (\cref{sec:finite_source}), and finally analyze the effect of noise photons (\cref{sec:noisysignal}) and the lensing magnification (\cref{sec:unequal}).
+In \cref{sec:freq_domain_interference}, we describe our sample-efficient delay-finding algorithm: we introduce the frequency-domain interference framework via a classical electromagnetism derivation (\cref{sec:classical_pic}), reproduce the same derivation in the quantum picture for photonic wave functions (\cref{sec:quantum_pic}), use this picture to propose our delay-finding algorithm and analyze its sample complexity (\cref{sec:ouralgo}), explain the consequence of varied $\Delta t$ values (the finite-source effect) and analyze the how our algorithm performs under this effect (\cref{sec:finite_source}), analyze the effect of noise photons (\cref{sec:noisysignal}) and the lensing magnification (\cref{sec:unequal}), and finally discuss the realistic scenario of broadband input photons which induces a short coherence time (\cref{sec:broadband}).
 In \cref{sec:lower_bound}, we prove the information-theoretic lower bound for the sample complexity, matching the actual sample complexity of our algorithm.
 In \cref{sec:quantum_solution}, we propose the undersampling algorithm using the quantum Fourier transform on a digital quantum computer, and discuss its connection to the dihedral hidden subgroup problem (\cref{sec:dhsp_discussion}), giving another proof of the optimal sample complexity as well as computational complexity.